redoules/obsidian-API/README.md

-# obsidian-API
+# Dockerized Obsidian Vault management REST API
-Interact with you obsidian Vault using an API
+This project creates a small dockerized REST API allowing you to interact with you obsidian Vault programmatically

+At the moment, the following functionality is exposed via REST:
+ * Check if a file exists
+ * Append text to a file
+ * Get a file's content
+ * Get a file's metadata

 ## Installation